Automation Trigger

 for: "00:00:30"

-Please note, that when holding a state, changes to attributes are ignored and do not cancel the hold time.
+When holding a state, changes to attributes are ignored.
+Changes to attributes don’t cancel the hold time.

 You can also fire the trigger when the state value changed from a specific state, but hasn’t returned to that state value for the specified time.